RobinNagpal/dune-analytics/src/compound/asset-analysis/07-transaction-count-top-100-holder/README.md

   )
 ```

-Distribution CTE calculates the total holdings and the percentage of total supply each address holds.
+Distribution CTE calculates the total token holdings and their USD value for each address by summing up the token amounts and multiplying by their price, grouping the results by address.

 ```sql
 distribution AS (